Murderous Mascots – Mysteries of Middletown Middle

 And the moment arrives, with Principal Sosa’s voice echoing through the electrified gymnasium, “Behold, the new nickname for Middletown Middle… Rocks!
 We shall now be known as Middletown Middle Rocks!”

 A wave of excitement surges through the crowd, their cheers and applause filling the air.
-The blanket is dramatically yanked away, unveiling the much-anticipated sign.
-But alas, before the elation can fully blossom, an eruption of chaos ensues.
+The blanket is dramatically yanked away, unveiling the much-anticipated sign – a brown rock.
+Before the positive energy can fully take form its interrupted by an eruption of chaos ensues.

-A deafening explosion shakes the very foundation of the gym.
-A mysterious object hurtles through the air.
-With a chilling impact, it crashes into the sacred lusca sign, shattering it into fragments.
-Flames erupt from the wreckage, casting a sinister glow across the stunned faces of the onlookers.
+A deafening explosion shakes the gym.
+An object hurtles through the air instantly creating a tear in the ceiling.
+With a chilling impact, it crashes into the sacred Lusca sign, shattering it into fragments.
+Flames erupt from the wreckage, casting a glow across the stunned faces of the crowd.

-In a moment of heroism, Benjamin, the janitor with the artificial leg, rushes forward.
+In a moment of heroism, Benjamin, the janitor rushes forward.
 With a forceful push, he sends the struggling eighth-grader to the ground, protecting him from the engulfing flames.
-Armed with a fire extinguisher, Benjamin unleashes a torrent of foam-like substance onto the burning lusca, resembling a fluffy cloud of whipped cream.
+Armed with a fire extinguisher, Benjamin unleashes a torrent of foam-like substance onto the burning Lusca, resembling a fluffy cloud of whipped cream.

-Fearlessly, Principal Sosa approaches the wreckage, her curiosity piqued.
-And there, amidst the debris, she uncovers a surprising culprit—a meteor, no bigger than a baseball, responsible for the destruction.
+Principal Sosa approaches the wreckage, curious to determine the source of the destruction.
+There, amidst the debris, she uncovers a surprising culprit—a meteor, no bigger than a baseball.
 With a mix of awe and disbelief, she raises the space rock high for all to see.
+One student claps and another says “boo.”

 “Middletown Middle… Rocks,” Ari whispers.